foreversd/forever-monitor/README.md

     'logFile': 'path/to/file', // Path to log output from forever process (when daemonized) 'outFile': 'path/to/file', // Path to log output from child stdout 'errFile': 'path/to/file', // Path to log output from child stderr

+    // Indicates, that files above should be appended, rather than
+    // newlly created, after each child's restart (default false) 'append': false,

     //
     // ### function parseCommand (command, args)